scott-eddy/RoboticsMotionPlanning/ReadMe.md

-# This is a robotic motion planning package written in modern C++ with a focus on OO degin principles.
+# This is a robotic motion planning package written in modern C++ with a focus on OO design principles.
 The purpose of this package is to provide:

-1. A method in which to GenerateMap random maps for which a robot will plan traversal
+1. A method that generates random maps that a simulated robot will plan to traverse
-2. Several algorithms implementations to traverse the maps given above
+2. Several path planning algorithm implementations

 ## Why use this package over other implementations
+###Don't!

-This package is a work-in-progress and not meant to be a drop-in solution to robotic motion planning.
+This package is a work-in-progress and not meant to be a solution to robotic motion planning in general.
 Currently the capabilities offered by this package are **far** exceeded by those [commonly availible and heavily used](http://wiki.ros.org/navigation).
-It is not the Author's intent to have this be a general purpose solution to robotic motion planning.